-Regular monitoring of the nesting beach has been carried out over the last 10 years.
-All mass nesting events during this period have been censused using a standard technique that can be compared with other sites worldwide.
-Research has also focused on the possible impacts of climate change on hatchling sex ratios, since sex is determined by incubation temperature in sea turtles.
-Approximately 30 nests are relocated to a hatchery each year to monitor incubation temperatures (using data loggers) and to collect dead hatchlings for sexing.
+All mass nesting events are monitored using the standardised procedure that is used globally.
+The ecological research has also focused on the potential impacts of changing temperatures on hatchling sex ratios, since sex in sea turtles is determined by incubation temperature of the nests.
+30 nests are relocated to a hatchery annually to monitor incubation temperatures (using data loggers) and to collect dead hatchlings for sexing.

-In 2010, offshore monitoring of turtle congregations was initiated using transect-based methods.
-In-water surveys provide information about the location and movement of turtle congregations, and an alternate metric for assessing long-term trends in populations.
+Monitoring of turtle aggregations in the offshore waters was initiated in 2010 using a line transect-based approach.
+The in-water surveys provide information about the location and movement of turtle congregations, and an alternate metric for assessing long-term trends in populations.

 In addition, we interact regularly with the local forest department and conduct training programmes for their field staff on methods of carrying out the mass nesting census and for the maintenance of hatcheries.
 A pictorial manual has been produced to assist field and forest department staff in carrying out the census.